Shaktizala/thread-comments-exercise/README.md

-# thread-commenting
+# Thread-comments

 ## The challenge

-Your challenge is to build out this thread-commenting functionality as shown in UI.
+Your challenge is to build out this thread-comments functionality as shown in UI.

 ## Challenge design